coderprasnt/Dirsleuth/README.md

-➡️  DirSleuth
+➡️  DirSleuth<br>
-A fast and customizable directory discovery tool written in Python
+A free, fast and customizable directory discovery tool written in Python

 DirSleuth is a lightweight directory brute-forcing tool that helps uncover hidden directories and files on a web server.
 It's designed for speed and efficiency, using multi-threading to make quick work of large wordlists.